RubixML/ML/README.md

 ```

 ### Min Max Normalizer
-Min Max Normalization scales the input features from a range of 0 to 1 by dividing the feature value over the maximum value for that feature column.
+Often used as an alternative to [Standard Scaling](#z-scale-standardizer), the Min Max Normalization scales the input features from a range of 0 to 1 by dividing the feature value over the maximum value for that feature column.

 ##### Continuous